 - Enter the date of your sighting in the appropriate box.

-- From the drop-down list, choose a site which is most appropriate for your record.
-If this relates to a street fill in the town you believe it relates to.
-All the streets in our area are on a separate list in a box to the right and the associated town is also displayed, which may not always be a match for that you will have entered under ‘Site’.
-The one you used under site will take priority in our publications.
+‘Site’.
 PLEASE AVOID USING JUST THE TOWN e.g. Surbiton, as far as possible but this is acceptable for fly-overs.
-If you wish to submit records from a variety of sites and streets there is a blank box at the top of the street list which will cancel any streets previously input.
-If your record is on, or close to, a section of one of our rivers these are listed in the direction of flow and the word River is just represented by the letter R. e.g. R Thames.
+If your record is on, or close to, a section of one of our rivers these are listed (a, b, c, d, etc) in the direction of flow and the word River is just represented by the letter R. e.g. R Thames.
 If you cannot find the exact site on the list, please submit under the nearest road and describe the exact position in the ‘Comments’ box.

 - Please fill in the breeding status if appropriate.
 These relate to the BTO system.

-- MISTAKES.
-If you notice that you have made a mistake it is not possible for you to correct this at present.
-Send an email to the recorder and request him/her to correct or add another record and ask for the correction in the ‘comments’ box.
+- If you notice that you have made a mistake it is not possible for you to correct this at present.
+Send an e-mail to the recorder and request him/her to correct or add another record and ask for the incorrect record to be deleted.

-- If you prefer records can be sent in bulk to the recorder on an excel spreadsheet, using the form found here, preferably to arrive in time for the Newsletter.
+- If you prefer records can be sent in bulk to the recorder on an excel spreadsheet.
+Preferably to arrive in time for the Bulletin.